 Most sites offer the option of guest check-out or setting up an account.
 Research shows guest check-out is chosen about 20% more than logged-in check-outs.
 Best practice is to offer both options.

 Having an account makes re-purchasing easier for the customer by storing their details.
 But make sure account details only capture what you need to make the customer experience better.

 Run each test as both a guest and logged-in user, unless the test specifies to focus on one or the other.

 Test 5 : Access the site as a guest user.
 Click to set up an account and go to the account set-up page.

 Test 6 : Access the site as a logged-in user.
 The user name and password log you in to the site.

 Test 7 : If you have a “remember me” option, close the site as a logged-in user.
 Re-open the site and access account details without logging in again.

 Test 8 : Test the forgot username or password function.
 Clicking this option sends an email (or SMS) and the user can change or update access details.

-It’s an important part of the shopper experience because unless you have a one-click purchase option (rare outside Amazon), it gives the shopper a chance to review and edit their purchase before completing the transaction.
+The shopping cart holds details of the product(s) the shopper has chosen to buy.
+It’s important because it gives the shopper a chance to review and edit their purchase before completing the purchase.